Quasi-Clifford algebras, Quadratic forms over $\mathbb{F}_2$, and Lie Algebras: Spin representations and compact subalgebras of Kac-Moody algebras

-A result of Berman \cite{Berman} relates the free Lie algebra $\mathfrak{g}_\Gamma$ to the so-called compact subalgebras of Kac-Moody algebras over fields $\mathbb{F}$ of characteristic $0$.
+Over fields $\mathbb{F}$ of characteristic $0$ Berman \cite{Berman} relates the Lie algebra $\mathfrak{g}_\Gamma$, for graphs $\Gamma$ with all vertices labeled with $-1$, to the so-called compact subalgebras of Kac-Moody algebras.
 Let us explain this connection, restricting ourselves to the simply laced case.

 Let $A=(a_{ij})$ be a generalized Cartan matrix indexed by the set $\mathcal{V}$, which is simply laced.
 That means and

 for $i\neq j \in \mathcal{V}$.

 Then the Kac-Moody Lie algebra $\mathfrak{KM}(A)$ is the free Lie algebra over $\mathbb{F}$ with generators